andresantoro/Multiplex_optimal_percolation/README.md

 # Codes for "Optimal percolation in correlated multilayer networks with overlap"
-The Python implementation of the targeted attack strategies presented in the paper can be found in folder: ```Targeted_methods_python```.
+The Python implementation of the targeted attack strategies presented in the paper can be found in the folder: ```Targeted_methods_python```.